rust-lang/rust/text/0000-portability-lint.md

 `Q` if `P` *implies* `Q` as a logic formula.

 In general, comparing two portabilities is equivalent to solving SAT, an NP-complete problem -- a frightening prospect for a lint!
-However, in practice these comparisons are going to be relatively small and simple SAT instances, given the way that `cfg` is used.
+However, note that worst-case execution is exponential in *the number of variables* (i.e., primitive `cfg` constraints), not the number/complexity of clauses, and most comparisons should involve a very small number of variables.
 We can likely get away with a naive SAT implementation, perhaps with a handful of optimiziations specific to our use-case.
 In the limit, there are also many well-known techniques for solving SAT efficiently even on very large examples that arise in real-world usage.

 #### Known implications